pyroscope/pyrocore/docs/updating.rst

 **BEFORE** any update, remember to read the **migration instructions** further below, the `changelog`_ and the `list of commits`_.

-Then to **update** an existing installation, use these commands:
+Then to **update** an existing installation, use this command:

 .. code-block:: bash

-    cd ~/.local/pyroscope
+    ~/.local/pyroscope/update-to-head.sh

-    ./update-to-head.sh
+Continue with any tasks regarding configuration changes from the next section.

 .. _config-update: